 You may choose to act differently when travelling for work

 When you are travelling for work, however, your credit card bills will be reimbursed by your employer.
 There is no incentive for you to get a separate 0% foreign exchange fee card.
-Your goal should arguably be on maximising rewards for yourself.

 I won’t focus on credit card spend bonuses here because those don’t change whether you are spending in the UK or abroad.
 I just want to look at cards which increase your earning rate for FX transactions.